 ISTA Testing Procedure 2C outlines the necessary package testing for furniture packaging.
-Specifically, this procedure covers testing of individually packages products of furniture (case goods) for shipment.
+Specifically, this procedure covers testing of individually packaged products of furniture (case goods) for shipment.

-The final test sequence is shock testing.
+- The final test sequence is shock testing.
 The shipper will have the ability to select a method of shock testing from one of three different choices.
 The first available method is drop testing.
-The second method is incline impact testing.
+The second method is inclined impact testing.
 The final available method is horizontal impact testing.

 Included below is a chart outlining the test sequences and providing some additional information on ISTA Procedure 2C package testing for furniture.